LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    :- set_logtalk_flag(hook, identity_hook).

-The file will be compiled as-is as any default hook object or any hook object specified as a compiler option is overriden by the directive.
+The file will be compiled as-is as any hook object (specified as a compiler option or as a default hook object) and any backend adapter expansion rules are overriden by the directive.

 Using Prolog defined expansions